rsepulveda2/rsa-form/README.md

 your server.
 This plugin is useful when submitting sensitive data such as login credentials when your server doesn't have SSL.
 Please note that Rsa-form is NOT a replacement for SSL since it doesn't use authentication.

-Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing your password (see below for details).
+Rsa-form also includes login/registration and keypad partials/widgets that can be added to your pages to reduce the chance of a keylogger capturing your passwords (see below for details).

 Just create a form, then add the following javascript to your page.
 (Using either "script" tags or adding it to one of your javascript files such as /javascripts/application.js)